-Course #: 01433 Credits: 1

-PEIMS #: 03221300 Grade: 12

-The study of writing allows high school students to ear while developing skills necessary for composing busin and requests for information, as well as for completing applications and résumés.
-This course emphasizes skill of conventions and mechanics of written English, the appropriate and effective application of English gran the effective use of vocabulary. ess letters g job I in the use
+The study of writing allows high school students to earn credit while developing skills necessary for composing business letters and requests for information, as well as for completing job applications and résumés.
+This course emphasizes skill in the use of conventions and mechanics of written English, the appropriate and effective application of English grammar, and the effective use of vocabulary.